 Lithium battery chargers

-Lithium RV batteries are the way of the future but, once you have them, how do you charge them?
+Lithium batteries for caravans are the way of the future but, once you have them, how do you charge them?

 HOW DO LITHIUM BATTERIES WORK?